Visiting Hebron in the West Bank is as much about the importance of making your own informed decisions as it is about travelling to Palestine.

 Entering Hebron – H2 West Bank

-It’s fair to say that Eliyahu inherited our group in a bad mood, and for that we later apologised.
+It’s fair to say that Eliyahu inherited our group in a bad mood, and for that, we later apologised.
 At the time we were so emotional that we were almost not listening, or wanting to care what he had to say.
 But the beauty of camaraderie, which is exactly what this tour forges, is that we all willed each other to give the Jewish side of the story here a fair chance.

 To add to that, there’s also what we were told was “the Zionist response to a terror attack” which is to rebuild where an act of terror took place, and we saw many buildings that had been erected bearing plaques with the names of those who had died at the hand of suicide bombings.

-Visiting the Jewish museum, we learnt about the 1929 Hebron massacre, with pictures depicting the slaughter of 67 Jews and the ransacking of homes and Synagogues by the people they once lived peacefully alongside – their Arab neighbours.
+Visiting the Jewish Museum, we learnt about the 1929 Hebron massacre, with pictures depicting the slaughter of 67 Jews and the ransacking of homes and Synagogues by the people they once lived peacefully alongside – their Arab neighbours.
 This terrible event is seen as an open wound and another reason given for current Jewish presence here – it is seen as a form of resettlement after they fled the area because of it.
-However, as pointed out by Eliyahu, the museum is somewhat bias, with no mention of the 400 or more Jews who survived thanks to their Arab neighbours who hid them and tried to protect them.
+However, as pointed out by Eliyahu, the museum is somewhat biased, with no mention of the 400 or more Jews who survived thanks to their Arab neighbours who hid them and tried to protect them.

-It’s fair to say that there’s been continuous Jewish presence in Hebron throughout history (as with the Holy Land as a whole), but with Jewish people moving out after the massacre and returning decades later.
+It’s fair to say that there’s been a continuous Jewish presence in Hebron throughout history (as with the Holy Land as a whole), but with Jewish people moving out after the massacre and returning decades later.
 However, whether or not the Jewish people living here now have a direct ancestry line to those who lived here decades and centuries before, the issue is not with Jewish people as a whole (again, we have to be careful not to categorise ALL Jewish people in Israel), but with the strong nationalistic sentiments of this particular stand of Jewish thought – the ones who firmly believe they have a right to be here, in spite of rational thought and the idea of coexistence.

 We ended our time up on a hill, on another Jewish settlement where a Jewish man had been murdered, resulting in the Israeli government giving permission for the settlers to build there.
 There are so many fractions of settlements in Hebron, each with their own distinct reasons to build in a particular spot, that this issue in itself is complicated.

-By that point we had seen and heard enough.
+By that point, we had seen and heard enough.
 We understood both sides, but it didn’t mean we had the answers to everything.
 It just helped to give perspective on what is possibly the most complicated issue many of us had ever heard about.
-But for a few minutes we stood on that hill and looked out across the spectacular Hebron landscape – beautiful, peaceful and full of history.
+But for a few minutes, we stood on that hill and looked out across the spectacular Hebron landscape – beautiful, peaceful and full of history.
 For a few minutes, It was almost as if nothing was happening there at all.

 After the long and emotional but thoroughly insightful tour, many left to head straight back to Jerusalem (this is the kind of tour that requires a rest afterwards).
 Still, five of us choose to cross into H1 again to meet Mohammad since we wanted to see new Hebron – the modern side of the city away from the heart of the conflict and Israeli control – a city very much like the other cities in the West Bank, full of stores, restaurants and other big businesses.